-Learn how to re mount file system in read write mode under Linux.
-Article also explains how to check if file system is read only and how to clean file system
+Learn how to remount the file system in the read-write mode under Linux.
+The article also explains how to check if the file system is read-only and how to clean the file system

-This is because file system is mounted as read only.
-In such scenario you have to mount it in read-write mode.
-Before that we will see how to check if file system is mounted in read only mode and then we will get to how to re mount it as a read write filesystem.
+This is because the file system is mounted as read-only.
+In such a scenario you have to mount it in read-write mode.
+Before that, we will see how to check if the file system is mounted in read-only mode and then we will get to how to remount it as a read-write filesystem.

 How to check if file system is read only